 Intelligence Events is a feature in Google Analytics that allows you to set custom parameters to monitor for unusual site activity and send alerts to designated account managers.
 For example, a 200% increase in traffic on a given day would be considered unusual, and as such Google Analytics would record the data surrounding this event and alert you to it.

-Now, you might think that you’d notice such a large increase in traffic purely by monitoring your usual metrics, but this might not necessarily be the case.
+Now, you might think that you’d notice such a large increase in traffic to your website purely by monitoring your usual metrics, but this might not necessarily be the case.
 Let’s take a look at a recent example we came across.

 On Saturday, April 19, we received an Intelligence Event alert that notified us of a 216% increase in traffic to a specific page.
 The alert also provided us with data about the origin of much of the traffic (in this case, California), as well as the associated metric (one of our conversion goals).
 This kind of a spike should stick out like a sore thumb, right?
 That’s what we thought.
 However, we were wrong.